 F | 0.0 |

-Once you have converted each of your letter grades into a grade value, you can calculate your GPA by dividing the total number of grade points you have earned by the total number of credit hours you have taken.
-For example, if you earned an A in a three credit hour course and a B in a two credit hour course, your GPA would be calculated as follows:
+Once you’ve converted each of your letter grades into a grade value, you can calculate your GPA by dividing the total number of grade points you’ve earned by the total number of credits you’ve taken.
+For example, if you received an A in a 3-credit course and a B in a 2-credit course, your GPA would be calculated as follows:

 A (4.0*3) + B (3.0*2) = 18